ChenleWang123/Pac/README.md

 The goal is to compare the performance and learning characteristics of these two different approaches to game AI.

+---

-## Features
+## ✨ Features

 - Classic Pacman gameplay with ghosts and pellets
 - Two different maze configurations (Simple and Complex)
 - DQN-based reinforcement learning implementation
 - Behavioural Cloning through imitation learning
+- **New gameplay modes: accelerate, freeze, invisible**
 - Expert demonstration recording and playback
 - Automated testing framework
 - Enhanced feature extraction for better learning
 - Visual rendering of the game state

+---

-## Controls
+## 🎮 Controls

 ### Game Modes
 - `1`: Switch to HUMAN mode (manual control)